Ell-i/ELL-i-Eagle-Libraries/README.md

   git clone https://github.com/Ell-i/ELL-i-Eagle-Libraries.git
 ```

-The add the libraries into Eagle standard libraries:
+Then add the libraries into the Eagle library path:

 1. Lauch Eagle
 2. Make sure you have the ``Control Panel`` window selected.